 - Hold boundaries and follow through on consequences – While you should include your teen or young adult when setting boundaries and deciding on consequences, it is up to you to hold those boundaries and follow through on consequences.
 Doing so can actually help your teen or young adult feel secure, knowing that their home foundation isn’t going to shift depending on your mood or how badly they act out.

-- Stick to a bedtime routine free of electronics – As mentioned above, lack of sleep a huge motivation killer.
+- Stick to a bedtime routine free of electronics – As mentioned above, lack of sleep is a huge motivation killer.
 Set a consistent time for you all to go to sleep, and together as a family, turn off your electronics at least an hour before.

 - Provide regular drug tests – 75% of high school students today have used addictive substances.
-By regularly drug testing your teen & young adult, it gives them an easy reason to refuse invitations to use drugs & alcohol.
+By regularly drug testing your teen or young adult, it gives them an easy reason to refuse invitations to use drugs & alcohol.

 - Share the responsibility – provide opportunities for your teen or young adult to have control and make positive choices in their life.
 Give them chores to do or have them cook dinner once a week.
 Teach your teen or young adult how to accomplish a task and share the joy of doing something well.

 When trying to motivate teens and young adults, it is important to focus on the process, not just the final outcome.
-Think about a basketball team.
-If a coach only focused on what happened in the game, the team wouldn’t win very many games.
+Think about a basketball team; if a coach only focused on what happened in the game, the team wouldn’t win very many games.
 Rather, coaches provide guidance and direction during practice so that each player’s ability is well honed by game time.
 Here are ways you can focus on the journey:

 - Allow small failures – Failure is an important part of learning.
-You want to save your son or daughter to repeat your mistakes, but at the same time are you preventing them from learning the lessons that shaped who you are?
+You want to save your son or daughter from repeating your mistakes, but at the same time are you preventing them from learning the lessons that shaped who you are?
 Let them learn from failure.
 As they fail in small & safe ways, their learning grows until they are able to master what they are working on.

 - Don’t rescue them – Allow your son or daughter to work out problems on their own first.
 If they ask for help, don’t just give them the solution, but teach them how you came up with the solution.
 Empower them so they can do things on their own next time.

-- Give them permission to not have it all figured out in high school. – Don’t worry if they don’t know what they will do when they leave school.
-The general ed requirements in college are designed to expose young adults to a wide variety of subjects in order to help them find their passions.
+- Give them permission to not have it all figured out in high school – Don’t worry if they don’t know what they will do when they leave school.
+The General Ed requirements in college are designed to expose young adults to a wide variety of subjects in order to help them find their passions.
 And most people change careers three or more times in their life.
 It’s a process.
 What’s important is that they just start and try different interests.
 The worst thing for them is if they stay paralyzed by fear or shame because they think they should have life all figured out.

-- Don’t make excuses – if your son or daughter is struggling in life or school, don’t shield them consequences with excuses.
+- Don’t make excuses – if your son or daughter is struggling in life or school, don’t shield them from consequences with excuses.
 While you may be trying to shield them from pain or criticism, you may be conveying that you don’t believe they are capable.
 Let your teen or young adult fail.
 Let them experience the pain of the failure.
 Validate that feeling and let them know that you believe they will succeed if they keep trying.

 Practice using humor whenever you are frustrated.
 It can change your whole family’s attitude.
 See if you can gamify homework and the learning process.
 Turn chores into a race or make cooking dinner into a singing competition.
 Do whatever best fits your family but make things fun.